Marketing Strategy

 1. "I will listen to more work-related podcasts (not just True Crime ones)."

-Whether you’re looking to be a better marketer or looking for inspiration for launching a new business, podcasts offer up a great avenue to learn something new.
-And it’s truly as easy as accessing Spotify during your subway commute into work, driving to your next client meeting, or grabbing your afternoon espresso.
+Whether looking to be a better marketer or looking for inspiration for launching a new business, podcasts offer a great avenue to learn something new.
+And it's as easy as accessing Spotify during your subway commute into work, driving to your next client meeting, or grabbing your afternoon espresso.
 Podcasts fit into a busy life and will put you into the right frame of mind to conquer your professional goals.
-And the nice thing about podcasts is that there’s something for everyone.
-Those seeking motivation, expert tips, or even a moment of mid-day zen will find something useful.
-Bonus: with podcasts, you don’t have to listen to the episodes in order.
+And the nice thing about podcasts is that there's something for everyone.
+Those seeking motivation, expert tips, or even a moment of midday zen will find something useful.
+Bonus: With podcasts, you don't have to listen to the episodes in order.

 A few helpful resources: